BlackstoneStudio/Blackstone-Code-Standards/commit/README.md

 ## 4. Exceptions

-The merger or conflict resolved using the default messages.
+Merges or conflict resolved using the default messages.

 ```git
 Merge pull request #63 from Project/story/PRO-07